DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Baselines

+Table \ref{tab:context}, adapted from~\cite{lai2023context}, now includes results of CLUDA and our model in the last two columns.
+This table provides a comprehensive comparison of the performances of various models on the SMD and Boiler datasets, as measured by Macro F1 and AUROC scores.

-To assess our model against ContextDA \cite{lai2023context} -the only exiting UDA for TAD model-, we use the same datasets and metrics reported in ContextDA's main paper, as its code is unavailable.
+To assess our model against ContextDA \cite{lai2023context} --- the only existing UDA for the TSAD model --- we use the same datasets and metrics reported in ContextDA's main paper, as its code is unavailable.
 On the SMD dataset, ContextDA achieves an average macro F1 of 0.63 and AUROC of 0.75, whereas our model achieves a higher average macro F1 of 0.81 and AUROC of 0.86.
 Similarly, on the Boiler dataset, ContextDA's average macro F1 is 0.50 and AUROC 0.65, compared to our model's superior performance with an average macro F1 of 0.63 and AUROC of 0.71.
-Details of these results are provided in the appendix, due to page limitations.
+In this comparative analysis, the DACAD model distinctly outperforms others, consistently achieving the highest scores in both Macro F1 and AUROC across the majority of test cases in both datasets.
+Its performance is not only superior but also remarkably stable across different scenarios within each dataset, showcasing its robustness and adaptability to diverse data challenges.

+The ContexTDA model frequently ranks as the runner-up after DACAD, particularly in the SMD dataset, where it often secures the second-highest scores in either or both the Macro F1 and AUROC metrics.
+Interestingly, certain models exhibit a degree of specialization.
+For example, SASA, which underperforms in the SMD dataset, demonstrates notably better results in specific scenarios within the Boiler dataset, particularly in terms of the Macro F1 score.
+This suggests that some models may be more suited to specific types of data or scenarios.

+In conclusion, while the DACAD model emerges as the most effective across most scenarios, the varying performances of different models across scenarios and datasets highlight the importance of carefully evaluating each model's unique characteristics and capabilities.
+A thoughtful selection process is essential to ensuring the most suitable model is chosen for a given task.
+This subtle approach is crucial in leveraging each model's strengths and achieving optimal results.